storyprotocol/documentation/docs/Archive/get-started-with-the-react-sdk-copyyy/react-sdk-attach-a-policy-to-an-ip-asset.md

       slug: react-sdk-mint-a-license
       title: Mint a License
 ---
 This section demonstrates how to add an existing policy to an IPA.
 By creating such a policy, an IPA becomes eligible for licensing creation.
-Users who then wish to creative derivatives of the IP may then mint licenses, which can be burned to enroll their IPs as derivative IPAs of the original work.
+Users who then wish to create derivatives of the IP may then mint licenses, which can be burned to enroll their IPs as derivative IPAs of the original work.

 ## Prerequisites